Full-length articles, short notes, musings about places, people, me: Life!

 It took me around nine hours to get from Tokyo to Koyasan.
 After my peaceful breakfast of rice balls (onigiri) and tea, sitting on a bench under the sun by a convenience store in the ancient neighborhood of Yanesen, I went to the train station and all peace was lost along with my metro ticket (which still contained plenty of money) and on top of that, I made the mistake of taking the local train instead of the express!

 26 February 2019 We are, of course, all fascinated by Japanese toilets!
 The one at our 5-star hotel is exceptionally welcoming, lifting its lid and lighting up.
 “Down boy, down!
 Good boy.”
-It cleans and dries and, most importantly, it protects me from feeling ashamed of peeing loudly, thanks to the loudspeakers which play music … Continue reading Japanese toilets
+It cleans and dries your nether parts and, most importantly, it protects you from feeling ashamed of peeing loudly, thanks to the loudspeakers … Continue reading Japanese toilets

 So here I am, finally at the airport, finally on my way to a long-dreamt destination: Tokyo.
 I have been reading nothing but Japanese literature for the past 2 months, I have been watching YouTube videos on ryokans, onsens, Tokyo, soba noodles, any number of things Japanese.
 I have attended 18 hours of Japanese language … Continue reading H-14: Last hours of pre-departitia